-Roll out the Nescafé Plan
+Our commitment: Roll out the Nescafé Plan with coffee farmers

-The Sustainable Agriculture Network is an international coalition of leading conservation groups in sustainable agriculture, with standards for environmental protection, social responsibility and economic vitality.
+An international coalition of leading conservation groups in sustainable agriculture, with standards for environmental protection, social responsibility and economic vitality.